xianghancao/AlgoSim/README.md

 A extendable, replaceable event-driven algorithmic backtest && trading framework based on Python 3.x

 ## Introduction
-This framework use event-driven backtest way which aims to fit for real environment.
-It sacrifices speed, but retains the accuracy and logic of algorithmic trading.
+This framework uses an event-driven backtest way that aims to fit for a real environment.
+It sacrifices speed but retains the accuracy and logic of algorithmic trading.
 I only uploaded a simplified version to provide a framework for quantitative analysts or enthusiasts of quantitative trading.
 If you have any questions, please contact me: caoxianghan@gmail.com

 ## Two Modes
-online mode and offline mode are two modes for simulation, which aims to simulate steps by steps.
-This design is very effective for huge datesets and long periods.
+Online mode and offline mode are two modes for simulation, which aims to simulate steps by steps.
+This design is very effective for big datasets and long periods.

 ## Event